Top 5 of the most beautiful Christmas lights in Tokyo

 Famous for its station which is one of the busiest in Japan , for its sense of fashion, but also for its animation, Shibuya has not finished surprising you.

-From December 8 to 25, 2022, Shibuya blue cave offers Christmas illuminations in an ever bluer atmosphere.
+From December 1st to the 25th, 2023, Shibuya Blue Cave offers Christmas illuminations in an ever bluer atmosphere.
 Set up every winter since 2014, covid-19 has led to the cancellation of this event since 2019.
-The illuminations of Shibuya Blue Cave are therefore back for the first time in 2 years.
+The illuminations of Shibuya Blue Cave are therefore back after the 2022 return edition.

 This year, everything is seen in a big way!
 600,000 blue LEDs will be installed along Koen Dori Street to Yoyogi Park .
 Ideal for enjoying the illuminations while strolling around the neighborhood.